 Has your Dutch driving licence been confiscated outside the Netherlands?
 Then you can only drive again after you get it back.

 Never report your driving licence as lost, or apply for a new one, if it has been confiscated abroad.
-If you do, and your old driving licence is returned to the Netherlands Vehicle Authority (RDW), the RDW will cancel your new driving licence.
-You will then need to take a driving test again to get it back.
+If you do and your confiscated driving licence is returned to the Netherlands Vehicle Authority (RDW), the RDW will cancel your new driving licence.
+You will then need to retake a driving test to get it back.

 Difference between confiscation of a driving licence and temporary driving ban

 If you violate traffic regulations while abroad a police officer may confiscate your Dutch driving licence.
 This may also be referred to as your licence being seized or claimed.
 You can also receive a temporary driving ban.